International9/Quake-Unity-Movement/README.md

 IMPORTANT: When building out your levels, because the movement and velocity clipping are dependent on accurate normals - use primitive collider for
-100% accurate normals. unity calculates the normal from boxcast (and other cast functions) on mesh colliders (convex and concave) using an approximation which may not be accurate all the time. meaning collisions my fail often an at acute (90 degree) angles the controller may even freeze so take this into deep consideration
+100% accurate normals. unity calculates the normal from boxcast (and other cast functions) on mesh colliders (convex and concave) using an approximation which may not be accurate all the time. meaning collisions may often be very buggy and inconsistent at walls or acute (90 degree) angles so take this into consideration

 if you'd like more details about normal calculation in unity you can check it out here: https://docs.unity3d.com/ScriptReference/RaycastHit-normal.html